 Wait until they stop barking even if it is just to take a breath then praise them and give them a treat.
 They will automatically figure out that if they stop barking they will get a reward.

 Some of the medical problems (like brain disease) also cause dogs to bark excessively.
 Old dogs develop a form of canine senility (odd behavior noticed in senior dogs) that causes excessive vocalization.
 It is necessary to get them checked up by a veterinarian to avoid such problems.

 Ignore your dog while they are barking and don’t even look at them till they stop.
-Don’t talk to them or touch them as this might result them to believe that you like it and offering a treat.
+Don’t talk to them or touch them as this might result in them believing that you like it and offering a treat.
 To be successful with this method you have to wait as long it takes for them to stop barking.

 Remove the motivation

 Remove those things from the sight that motivates your dog to bark more.
 For example; if they bark at random people or animals passing by and they keep barking at them while watching them from your room window, then remove the motivation by closing the curtains or putting your dog in another room.
 They get the hint in time!

 Lastly, if you’re unable to home train a dog from excessive barking then find professional help.
 You can prevent dog barking and other dog behavior problems by calling in a canine professional to help the dog training.